-- 30" conductor pipe

-- 20" surface casing string

-- 13 3/8" production casing string

-- 10 3/4" x 7" leaching completion

-- 9 5/8" permanent gas completion run with packer/tubing anchor seal assembly and Downhole Safety Valve (DHSV).
+- 30" conductor pipe - 20" surface casing string (cemented at 250 m assuming top of salt at 200 m) - 16" intermediate casing string (contingent: see details below) - 13 3/8" production casing string (cemented at 1000 m within salt formation) - 10 3/4" x 7" leaching completion - 9 5/8" permanent gas completion run with production packer and Downhole Safety Valve (DHSV).

-Two casing strings shall be set into the salt interval, namely the surface casing and the production casing in this case.
+In most cases, two casing strings shall be set into the salt interval, namely the surface (or intermediate casing if the top salt lies deeper and that overlying formations need to be cased off e.g. shallow aquifers, lost circulation zones such as the salt cap rock in some instances) casing and the production casing in this case.
 Experience has shown that setting the casing ~50 m into the salt is necessary to achieve suitable isolation of the gas storage (to be confirmed by geomechanical analysis).
+Any design variance should be supported by robust engineering work in order to achieve the expected performance targets and ensure suitable integrity of the gas storage.
 The production casing setting depth usually results from a compromise between: